droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 Instead, you can specify multiple endpoint host names as a comma-separated list for the `--default-hosts` option.

 And, the path to the result file also changed.
+Don't forget to monitor system status of both nodes also.

 #### Benchmark Droonga with three nodes